-- Legacy data, which includes the large contiguous region in the Northern Galactic Cap, as well as three 2.5° wide stripes in the Southern Galactic Cap.
-These are shown in gray.
-The lighter gray indicates those regions new to DR6, containing 417 deg2; the entire Legacy area available in DR6 is 8417 deg2. - Imaging stripes (also 2.5° wide) as part of the SEGUE survey.
-These do not aim to cover a contiguous area, but are separated by roughly 20° and are designed to sparsely sample the large-scale distribution of stars in the Galactic halo.
-These cover just under 1600 deg2, and are all available in the DAS.
-Notice that many of these stripes go to quite low Galactic latitude, and some cross the Galactic Plane.
-As we describe in § 3.1, the SDSS photometric pipeline is not optimized for crowded fields, and thus the photometry of objects at the lowest Galactic latitudes is not reliable.
-Of these data, 1166 deg2 are available in the CAS in a separate database from the Legacy imaging; these are the regions in which the outputs of the photometric pipeline are most reliable, and which have been used for spectroscopic targeting (§ 3.2).
-The SEGUE imaging available in both CAS and CAS is indicated in red; the extra area available in the DAS only is purple. - Additional imaging taken as part of various auxiliary programs as part of the SDSS, including scans of the region around M31 and Perseus (see the description in the DR5 paper), and adding up to roughly 26 deg2.
-These scans are indicated in blue.
+that many of these stripes go to quite low Galactic latitude, and some cross the Galactic plane.
+As we describe in § 3.1, the SDSS photometric pipeline is not optimized for crowded fields, and thus, the photometry of objects at the lowest Galactic latitudes is not reliable.
+Of these data, 1166 deg2 are available in the CAS in a separate database from the Legacy imaging; these are the regions in which the outputs of the photometric pipeline are most reliable and which have been used for spectroscopic targeting (§ 3.2).
+The SEGUE imaging that is available in both CAS and DAS is indicated in Figure 1 in red; purple indicates the area only available in the DAS.

+3. Additional imaging taken as part of various auxiliary programs as part of the SDSS, including scans of the region around M31 and Perseus (see the description in the DR5 paper), and adding up to roughly 26 deg2.
+These scans are indicated in Figure 1 in blue.
 These data are not included in the CAS, but are available in the DAS.

-In addition, the 2.5° wide Equatorial Stripe ("Stripe 82") in the Southern Galactic Cap has been imaged multiple times through the course of the SDSS, and again as part of the Supernova component of SDSS-II (Frieman et al. 2007).
-The 65 scans of Stripe 82 that are of survey quality (i.e., taken under moonless and cloudless skies in good seeing) and taken through Fall 2004 are made available (as both images and calibrated object catalogs) through the DAS (as they were in DR5).
-There were an additional 171 supernova runs taken in the Fall seasons of 2005 and 2006.
-Much of these data were taken under non-photometric conditions, poor seeing, or during bright moon, and thus the photometry is not reliable at face value (although Ivezić et al. 2007 have demonstrated that it can be calibrated quite well after the fact).
-For this reason, the supernova runs are not made available through the CAS, but are available
+In addition, the 2.5° wide equatorial stripe (stripe 82) in the southern Galactic cap has been imaged multiple times through the course of the SDSS, and again as part of the Supernova component of SDSS-II (Frieman et al. 2007).
+The 65 scans of stripe 82 observed through the fall of 2004 are of survey quality, i.e., they were taken under moonless and cloudless skies in good seeing.
+As in DR5, we make the calibrated object catalogs and the images corrected for bias, flat field, and image defects available through the DAS.
+There were an additional 171 supernova runs taken in the fall seasons of 2005 and 2006.
+Much of these data were taken under nonphotometric conditions, poor seeing, or during bright moon, and thus, the photometry is not reliable at face value (although Ivezić et al. [2007] have demonstrated that it can be calibrated quite well after the fact).
+The images and the uncalibrated object catalogs for these runs are made available through the DAS as well.
+Stripe 82 is composed of two overlapping strips (York et al. 2000), and Figure 2 shows the number